C-Chads/MyLittle6502/README.md

 Since their Fake6502 code is still marked as public domain, I figured that it would be ok to incorporate those changes here.

+I have a pending github issue on the commander x16 repository asking if they intended this or if I have to relicense under the BSD 2 clause.

 # CHANGELOG

 * Wrote decimal mode according to http://www.6502.org/tutorials/decimal_mode.html#A